 Virtual Poppy Drop on Parliament Hill

-The Royal Canadian Legion is presenting a virtual Poppy Drop on Parliament Hill again this year.
-Each evening from 6:30 p.m. to 9:30 p.m. from October 26 to November 11, 2018, 117,000 falling poppies will be projected onto the iconic Peace Tower and Centre Block.
+The Royal Canadian Legion is presenting its annual virtual Poppy Drop on Parliament Hill from October 25 to November 11, 2019.
+Each evening from 6:30 p.m. to 9:30 p.m. (until midnight on Nov.
+11), 117,000 falling poppies will be projected onto the iconic Peace Tower and Centre Block.
 There is one poppy for each of Canada’s fallen.
 “The Last Post” will be played on the Peace Tower bells by Dominion Carillonneur Dr. Andrea McCrady before the first Poppy falls on the first night.

 ON NOVEMBER 11

 Every year, the Royal Canadian Legion organizes the National Remembrance Day Ceremony at the National War Memorial in downtown Ottawa which runs from 9:00 a.m. to 12:00 p.m.